Marcus5408/NovelPy/README.md

 A simple visual novel game engine written in Python and built on Pygame.

 Built for my AP CSP final project.
-Dev Journals are in the `devlogs` directory.